 Subscription The club is non-profit making.
 Subscriptions cover producing and posting The Chronicle and other administrative costs.
 All Committee members are volunteers and receive no remuneration.

-You may pay by cheque or standing order, but we hope you will choose standing order, as this reduces our work load and postage costs.
+You may pay by cheque, bank transfer or standing order, but we hope you will choose standing order, as this reduces our work load and postage costs.

 Site fees and payment arrangements All members are responsible for booking and paying their own site fees unless otherwise indicated.
 Meet hosts may be able to negotiate special discounts when using private sites so members are encouraged to state that they will be with New Companions when booking.
 If someone offers to transport others to places of interest it is usual to offer to contribute towards fuel costs.